 2. Stocks Have Proven to Offer the Most Growth Potential

 It’s hard to time the market and predicting a stock market bottom is impossible.
 However, studies have shown that stocks have earned more than bonds in the longer term.
 Based on the tracking by securities rating agencies and market experts Standard and Poor’s, historically, stocks have provided about a 10% annual return on investment in the last 90 years.
 In contrast, bond investments returned about 5.3% and money market investments returned roughly 3.5% annually.

 Isn’t this just perfect when you’re saving for something you want in the far-off future like retirement?
 All you have to do is invest your money today and harvest all the fruits of your (or your fund manager’s) labor when you hit the big 6-oh!

 3. Stocks Are Not Perfect and You Don’t Have to Put All Your Money in Them!

 You just couldn’t have it all, can you?
 While stocks have shown to offer more opportunities for return, it is riskier as you have to ride with the ups and downs of the stock market.
 As Spiderman once said, with great power comes great responsibility.
 In this case, with great return comes great risk!

 Not the aggressive type?
 Good news!
 You don’t have to invest everything in stocks.
-There’s this thing called diversification where you can choose how much you invest in stocks, bonds and other investments depending on how much risk you are willing to take.
-My personal favourite is real estate investing.
+There’s this thing called diversification where you can choose how much you invest in stocks, bonds and other investments depending on how much risk you are willing or able to take.
+My personal favorite is real estate investing.

 A thing to keep in mind, though.
 Don’t invest too conservatively (a.k.a. staying on the safe side).
-Market analyses have shown that more conservative investment mixes (skewed more on bonds and short-term investments, rather than stocks) have less growth than those with a more aggressive mix (those that contain more stocks).
-Like they say, go big or go home.
+Market analyses have shown that more conservative investment mixes (skewed more toward bonds and short-term investments, rather than stocks) have less growth than those with a more aggressive mix (those that contain more stocks).
+As they say, go big or go home.